myeongjae-kim/return-fetch/README.md

 3. It should be easy to add interceptors.
 4. The code to add interceptors should be reusable and able to maintain the **Single Responsibility Principle (SRP)**, and it should be possible to combine interceptors that adhere to the SRP.

+### Good Things

+- Superlight bundle size < 1KB.
+- No peer dependencies.
+- No side effects.
+Pure functional.
+- No classes.
+Just a function.
+- Recursive type definition to chain functions infinitely.
+- Any execution environment having fetch, possible for any `fetch` polyfills.
+- 100% TypeScript.
+- 100% test coverage.

 ## Installation